mistermicheels/learning-notes/web/css/Inheritance-cascade-specificity.md

 See also [Selectors](./Selectors.md)

-A rule's specificity is determined by four values.
+A rule's specificity is determined based on four elements.
 Highest to lowest priority:

 - **Inline style:** Inline style (defined directly on an element) is more specific than any rule that matches the element based on a selector
 - **ID selectors**: Number of ID selectors in the overall selector of the rule
 - **Class selectors, attribute selectors and pseudo-classes:** Number of class selectors, attribute selectors and pseudo-classes in the overall selector of the rule
 - **Element selectors and pseudo-elements:** Number of element selectors and pseudo-elements in the overall selector of the rule

+Here, higher priority always beats lower priority.
+For example, a rule with a million class selectors but no ID selectors is still less specific than a rule with a single ID selector.

 Important: the universal selector (`*`), combinators and the negation pseudo-class (`:not`) have no effect on specificity!